MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 objects in an organization.
 A few specific use cases are captured in the sections below.

-### MSK or self-managed Kafka and Privacylink
+### MSK or self-managed Kafka and PrivateLink

 To get data into Materialize, you need a connection to allow your data source to communicate with Materialize.
-One option to connect securely to Materialize is AWS Privatelink.
+One option to connect securely to Materialize is AWS PrivateLink.

-The [AWS MSK Privatelink](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) and [AWS Kafka Privatelink](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) modules allow you to manage your connection to Materialize in a single configuration.
+The [AWS MSK PrivateLink](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) and [AWS Kafka PrivateLink](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) modules allow you to manage your connection to Materialize in a single configuration.
 With these modules, you can create a secure connection and add Materialize [resource blocks](https://registry.terraform.io/providers/MaterializeInc/materialize/latest/docs/resources/connection_aws_privatelink) to allow
-Materialize to communicate with the Privatelink endpoint.
+Materialize to communicate with the PrivateLink endpoint.

 ### EC2 SSH bastion host